Parasmanithakur/Powerplant_tariff/README.md

 For running the code
-one must have installed python any version more than 3.5, and download mathplot lib using pip command in command prompt
+one must have installed python any version more than 3.5, and download mathplot lib using pip command in command prompt ( pip install matplotlib )

 All the code in this repositry is made by the members of team-Parasmani,Amit,Rahul,Dheeraj and Prashant